 First off, we can temporarily set aside everything in the diagram except the central box labeled “Brand Identity.”
 (Remember, in Aaker’s updated terminology, this would be “Brand Vision.”)
 Within this box are two crucial pieces of the model:

-- The concentric circles representing the extended vision elements, core vision elements, and (added in later versions) the brand essence; and
+- The concentric circles (or ellipses) representing the extended vision elements, core vision elements, and (added in later versions) the brand essence; and

 - Below the concentric circles, four brand vision “perspectives,” each with two or more element categories listed underneath.

 The simple idea behind the Aaker Model is that every brand can stand for multiple ideas—maybe as many as six, ten, or twelve.
 And these ideas, attributes, or associations vary in the degree to which they are central—or “core”—to the brand’s identity.
 To avoid creating another fill-in-the-box model, Aaker avoids specifying how many ideas to include or what kinds of ideas to include.
 In other words, Aaker’s Brand Vision Model does not require the inclusion of brand personality (as does Kapferer’s Brand Identity Prism), or purpose and values (as does Marty Neumeier’s Brand Commitment Matrix), or a set number of positioning pillars (as do many agency models).